PicaGM/lippia-mobile-sample-project/docs/README_Maven.md

 ~ Lorem IPSUM ~

 - ## Running with a physical device
+  Please note that this tutorial is written to guide you in order to run the tests on a physical device connected wirelessly to your computer.
   #### First step:
     - Connect your device from USB to computer
     - From your device